-The last few weeks has seen a lot of new meeting and training styles hitting the world.
+The last few weeks has seen a lot of new meeting and new training styles hitting the world.
 Prior to early March I personally did not know of Zoom for example – now it has become a very well-known method of connecting with others and seen nightly on the main News bulletins.
 Even the Government are using this system to keep Ministers connected.

-Webinars in many forms have been around for quite a while now, and whilst I had a basic understanding of them as a viewer prior to the Covid-19 world we are now in, little did I know however that by early April I would be hosting training sessions using Webinars and attending many Zoom meetings.
+Webinars in many forms have been around for quite a while now, and whilst I had a basic understanding of them as a viewer prior to the Covid-19 world we are now in, little did I know however that by early April I would be hosting new training styles using Webinars and attending many Zoom meetings.

 As a Temporary Traffic Management Trainer, I was asked to host an online training session for new TC’s in mid-April.
 Help went me – so a quick bit of online research helped feather out a few fears – see links further down.

-As a company, Parallaxx Ltd has offered free training online during the Covid-19 period which has seen a waiting list grow very fast.
+As a company, Parallaxx Ltd has offered new training training styles online during the Covid-19 period which has seen a waiting list grow very fast.
 NZTA have also come onboard and offered no registration fee as part of this offer which is fantastic support – it is keeping people learning when they may have otherwise had little to do whilst gaining a new qualification that help some people gain employment once the country gets going again.

 This workshop runs in the same manner as a classroom one but without the physical interactions usually encountered it was seen by me as a serious challenge.
 It was quite disconcerting initially as I could not see or hear all participants and relied on learning myself as I went to present and manage the workshop to ensure that the outcomes for the session were positive for all.